Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         See step [Establish a Serial Connection to NCNs](../conman/Establish_a_Serial_Connection_to_NCNs.md) for more information.

-    2. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).
+    1. If booting from disk is desired then [set the boot order](../../background/ncn_boot_workflow.md#set-boot-order).

-    3. Reboot the selected node.
+    1. Reboot the selected node.

         ```bash
-         ncn# shutdown -r now
+         ncn-m# shutdown -r now
         ```

         **`IMPORTANT:`** If the node does not shut down after 5 minutes, then proceed with the power reset below